Create the cutest snowman hoop ornament using buttons, ribbon and an embroidery hoop! A fun holiday craft for a snowy day :)

 Skip adding the scarf tails if you want to add a ribbon bow instead.

-Step Two: Place the piece of white fleece in the hoop and tighten.
+Step Two: Place white fleece in the hoop and tighten.
 Pull the fleece taut, making sure the top edges of the scarf tails are hidden.

 Step Three: Add the cute snowman face using buttons and embroidery floss.
 I used a snowman button set that came with two black button eyes and a carrot button nose.
 If you aren’t able to find this button set, you can create a carrot nose using orange felt and any black buttons for eyes.